kaplayjs/kaplay-site/guides/en/1_getting_started/0_why_kaplay.md

 - 📏 **Flexibility**: KAPLAY is a **library**, not a framework or game engine.
   You can use KAPLAY with other libraries or frameworks, do you want to use _React_? _Vue_?
 No problem, you can use it with KAPLAY.
 - 🍳 **Pre-cooked**: KAPLAY comes with a lot of features pre-cooked.
-Premade arcade physics, input manager, tilemap levels, assets and more.
+Pre-made arcade physics, input manager, tilemap levels, assets and more.
 - ❤️ **Open Source**: KAPLAY is **open source** and the KAPLAY Team is a **collective** of developers **non-profit**.